2 4 0 T U R B O . C O M

 For the configuration I chose for my 240, I inserted the three top mounting studs into holes marked with TRIANGLES.

 This made it easy to set up without getting the holes confused.
 This TRIANGLE position is described as, "The preferred position for street cars using 2.5 inch coil-overs."
-That's my car.
-This position offers the maximum positive caster (approximately +3.0 degrees over stock) and a good range of negative camber.
+That describes my car.
+This position offers the maximum positive CASTER (approximately +3.0 degrees over stock) and a good range of negative camber.

 There was no need to cut any sheet metal on my car, but additional negative camber can be added if desired by trimming some sheet metal on the strut tower (I didn't do any trimming for my installation).

-This image above was taken as I was finishing up the installation.
+This image above was taken as I was finishing up my installation.

 Installation Guides can be found in the BNE Dynamics site.